pypa/pipenv/docs/basics.rst

 ☤ Pipfile.lock Security Features
 --------------------------------

-``Pipfile.lock`` takes advantage of some great new security improvements in ``pip``.
+``Pipfile.lock`` leverages the security of package hash validation in ``pip``.
-By default, the ``Pipfile.lock`` will be generated with the sha256 hashes of each downloaded package.
-This will allow ``pip`` to guarantee you're installing what you intend to when on a compromised network, or downloading dependencies from an untrusted PyPI endpoint.
+The ``Pipfile.lock`` is generated with the sha256 hashes of each downloaded package.

-We highly recommend approaching deployments with promoting projects from a development environment into production.
-You can use ``pipenv lock`` to compile your dependencies on your development environment and deploy the compiled ``Pipfile.lock`` to all of your production environments for reproducible builds.
+This guarantees you're installing the same exact packages on any network as the one where the lock file was last updated, even on untrusted networks.

+We recommend designing CI/CD deployments whereby the build does not alter the lock file as a side effect.
+In other words, you can use ``pipenv lock`` or ``pipenv upgrade`` to adjust your lockfile through local development, the PR process and approve those lock changes before deploying to production that version of the lockfile.
+In other words avoid having your CI issue ``lock``, ``update``, ``upgrade`` ``uninstall`` or ``install`` commands that will relock.
+Note:  It is counterintuitive that ``pipenv install`` re-locks and ``pipenv sync`` or ``pipenv install --deploy`` does not.
+Based on feedback, we may change this behavior of ``pipenv install`` to not re-lock in the future but be mindful of this when designing CI pipelines today.

 .. note::